-The Army general likely to be tapped to head U.S. CYBERCOM and the NSA has some big plans for deploying cyber forces and using artificial intelligence in information attacks.
+The Army general likely to be tapped to head U.S. Cyber Command and the NSA has some big plans for deploying cyber forces and using artificial intelligence in information attacks.

 Lt.
-Gen. Paul Nakasone, who currently leads U.S. Army CYBERCOM, is expected to nominated in the next few months to replace Adm.
+Gen. Paul Nakasone, who currently leads U.S. Army Cyber Command, is expected to nominated in the next few months to replace Adm.
 Michael Rogers, as first reported by The Cipher Brief (and confirmed by the Washington Post and a Pentagon source of our own).
-But caution is in order: the rumor mill says several other contenders are in the running, including Army Lt.
-Gen. William Mayville.
-Neither CYBERCOM nor the Pentagon would comment about the potential nomination.

 Under Nakasone, the Army’s Cyber Mission Force teams achieved full operational capability a full year ahead of schedule.
 But just how good are the U.S. military’s information operators?
 It depends on whom you are talking to.
 Last year, unnamed officials quoted by the New York Times and Washington Post described poor performance against ISIS.